SpaceG/Library/README.md

-# CleanMagic
+# CleanMagicMedium V.0.0.2
-Clean Magic - Jekyll Theme V.0.1.0
+CleanMagicMedium V.0.0.2 - Jekyll Theme V.0.1.0

 Fork it, Star it, And Download it!
-CleanMagic - A Jekyll Theme.
+CleanMagicMedium V.0.0.2 - A Jekyll Theme.

 [Demo](https://github.com/SpaceG/CleanMagicMedium-Jekyll-V.0.2.0)